GravityPDF/gravity-pdf-documentation/docs/v6/extensions/pdf-for-gravityview-add-on.md

 PDFs are only generated for the Single Entry Layout.
 But what exactly is the Single Entry Layout?
 When you create a view, there are three different layouts available: Multiple Entries, Single Entry, and Edit Entry.
 The Single Entry Layout [displays more information about a specific entry](https://gravity.guide/lesson/creating-the-view-single-entries-layout/) and is currently the only layout that can be turned into a PDF.
 :::

-## Installation

-[Please follow our installation guide](installing-upgrading-extensions.md), which provides instructions for uploading the add-on to your WordPress website and adding your license key for automatic updates.

 ## Prerequisites

 The following plugins are required to make use of *PDF for GravityView*: